How to Prove Defective Drug Cases in Florida

 How To Prove Your Claim

-In general, you should know that Florida’s statute of limitations for this type of case is four years.
-So if you believe you’ve been injured by a defective pharmaceutical drug, you absolutely need to file your claim before the four-year mark.
+In general, you should know that Florida’s statute of limitations for this type of case is two years.
+So if you believe you’ve been injured by a defective pharmaceutical drug, you absolutely need to file your claim before the two-year mark.
 If you don’t, you have a very slim chance the case will be heard by a judge.

 To prove your defective drug claim, you have to show: